Ephykim/alx-pre_course/0x01-git/README.md

-This project is a guided project from ALX SE program
+This directory contains contents of the git project that are in collaboration with a group of co-workers.